 The strath undulates a little until the Prisoners Leap gorge when the walk then goes uphill and into the moorland.
 Before this though we turned back as we wanted to leave time to walk back to the harbour.

 We followed up our walk along the strath with a stroll down to the coastline of the village.

 Dunbeath was the birthplace of celebrated Highland writer, Neil Gunn.
 Some of his most famous works include 'The Silver Darlings' and 'Morning Tide', but it is his work 'Highland River' which takes a pilgrimage along the Dunbeath strath to its source.
 I'm definitely going to try and find a novel of his to read from the local library.
 This statue commemorates his contribution to Scottish literature in the 20th century.
 The local Heritage Centre (open April-September) looks like a good place for stopping in to explore the history of Dunbeath in more depth!

 OTHER 'OFF THE BEATEN TRACK' PLACES ON THE NORTH COAST 500

-Lybster,has a beautiful harbour complete with lighthouse and Waterlines Heritage Centre which is open during peak season.
-It’s 15 minutes drive south from Wick.
+Lybster has a beautiful harbour complete with a lighthouse. and small harbour.
+It's 15 minutes drive south from Wick.

 Portskerra is on the north coast, behind Melvich.
-Take the turning down by the Melvich Hotel!
+Take the turning down past the Melvich Hotel!